 Since SAM is trained on natural images, which contain "dense" signals and differ from the "sparse" BEV images, we need to post-process BEV images to narrow the gap.
 We use the morphology dilation in this paper, which can be interpreted as a max pooling, shown as Eq.~\ref{eq: dilation}.

 where $I^{\prime}$ is the BEV image after post-processing.

-\subsection{Segmentation with SAM}
+\subsubsection{Segmentation with SAM}

-Now we segment the BEV image using SAM, which supports various prompts like point, box, and mask prompts.
+Now, we segment the BEV image using SAM, which supports various prompts like point, box, and mask prompts.
 Our goal in this step is to segment foreground objects as many as possible, so we choose to cover the whole image with mesh grid prompts.
 Specifically, we create $32 \times 32$ mesh grids evenly distributed on the image plane and regard them as point prompts to SAM.

-Although this can cover the whole image, it is inefficient due to the natural sparsity of BEV images, with many prompts falling into empty space.
+Although this can cover the whole image, it could be more efficient due to the natural sparsity of BEV images, with many prompts falling into empty space.
 Based on this observation, we prune the prompts.
 In particular, we project these prompts onto the BEV image, check the neighbor area of each prompt, and then discard prompts with no activated pixels around.
-This operation accelerates the whole pipeline dramatically, bringing 5$\times$ speed up (from 0.4 FPS to 2 FPS, on a single NVIDIA GeForce RTX 4090).
+This operation accelerates the whole pipeline dramatically, bringing 5$\times$ speed up (from 0.4 FPS to 2 FPS on a single NVIDIA GeForce RTX 4090).

 At the end of this step, we now get $N_m$ segmentation masks $M = \{ m_i \in \mathbb{R}^{H \times W} \}_{i=1}^{N_{m}}$ from SAM.